Han-Yuan-Med/Han-Yuan-Med.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Han, a Ph.D. student in Health Data Science at [Duke-NUS Medical School](https://www.duke-nus.edu.sg/).
-I received double B.S. degrees in Biology and Applied Mathematics (ranking: 1st/79) from [Nankai University](https://en.nankai.edu.cn/), where I participated in several projects like adverse drug reaction analysis, children’s medical abnormal development analysis, ambulances' layout and dispatch, genomic adaptation of species members in fig wasp community, etc. Subsequently, I worked as a research scholar at [Harvard University](https://www.harvard.edu/) and [University of Zurich](https://www.uzh.ch/cmsssl/en.html), concentrating on epidemiology and medical informatics, respectively.
-My industry experiences include two business analytics internships at [Bank of China](https://www.boc.cn/en/) and [Founder Securities](https://www.foundersc.com/) and two medical data analytics internships at [Brigham Health](https://www.brighamhealth.org/) and [Universitätsspital Zürich](https://www.usz.ch/en/).
+I am Han, a Ph.D. student in Health Data Science at **Duke-NUS Medical School** (a collaboration between Duke University and the National University of Singapore).
+I received double B.S. degrees in Biology and Applied Mathematics (ranking: 1st/79) from **Nankai University**, where I participated in several projects about operations research, medical informatics, and evolutionary biology.
+Subsequently, I worked as a research scholar at **Harvard University** and **University of Zurich**, concentrating on epidemiology and medical informatics, respectively.
+My industry experiences include analytics internships at **Bank of China**, **Founder Securities**, **Brigham Health**, and **Universitätsspital Zürich**.

 My current research interests focus on [Explainable Artificial Intelligence (XAI)](https://en.wikipedia.org/wiki/Explainable_artificial_intelligence) and [Automated Machine Learning (AutoML)](https://en.wikipedia.org/wiki/Automated_machine_learning) in Healthcare.
 I am also widely interested in the frontiers of machine intelligence, especially advances in computer vision and natural language processing.

 I am always happy to try different milk tea brands and flavors.
-Whether looking for a research collaborator or milk tea partner, do not hesitate to contact me.
+Whether looking for a research collaborator or milk tea partner, do not hesitate to [contact me](yuan.han@u.duke.nus.edu).

 ***News***